Amazon Stock Split on June 3

 Furthermore, another impact caused by a stock split is its effect on certain financial ratios.
 One of the most common ratios used to evaluate a company’s profitability and performance is Earnings per Share (EPS).
 The EPS formula is equal to the company’s profit divided by the number of shares outstanding and is used to determine how much profit is made per share outstanding.
 The higher this value is, the more appealing it is to investors, as they are led to believe the company is highly profitable.

 When a stock split occurs, the number of outstanding shares increases.
 The increase, in return, lowers the EPS, a financial ratio used to measure profitability per share.

 When a stock repurchase occurs, more commonly known as a reverse stock split, one potential factor behind a company doing this may be because they want to increase the EPS.
 As a result, a stock repurchase has the opportunity to manipulate vital financial ratios that investors look at and lead them to believe that the company is more profitable than it actually is.
 Therefore, when a company announces a stock repurchase or stock split, it is essential to look at its financial statements and try to make an accurate assumption regarding the motives behind this financial transaction.

-With the ongoing trend within the tech industry of companies with high market capitalization announcing stock splits, it is important not to follow the herd and begin investing in these companies blindly.
-Although these companies are established and well known internationally, building the habit of doing research before investing is a crucial skill to have, especially when investing in smaller companies.
+With the ongoing trend within the tech industry of companies with high market capitalization announcing stock splits, it is important to refrain from following the herd and begin investing in these companies blindly.
+Although these companies are established and well-known internationally, building the habit of researching before investing is a crucial skill, especially when investing in smaller companies.

 Disclaimer: The information above is NOT financial advice.
 Invest at your own risk, and CapWay is not responsible for any losses incurred on investments.